particle-iot/docs/src/content/reference/device-os/firmware.md

 String name() const;
 ```

 Returns the asset filename as a `String`.
+This is relative to the asset directory and does not include the name of the asset directory when you generated the bundle.

 #### hash() - ApplicationAsset